Popular Posts

 " Please tell me."

-She did: There had been his late night drives to a porno shop , and , most alarming to me, the recent skipping of his anti-psychotic meds whenever he could fake swallowing them in front of the nurse who knocked daily on his retirement home door.
+She did: There had been her son's late night drives to a porno shop , and , again alarming to me, his recent skipping of his anti-psychotic meds whenever he could fake swallowing them in front of the nurse who knocked daily on his retirement home door.

-Mom took off her glasses and looked away.
-Her face showed the regret of a loyal mother now helpless to stop her son from damning himself .
+Mom looked away.
+Her face showed the regret of a loyal mother now helpless to stop her son from further damning himself .

 "How often does he do this ? " I asked, hating to sound like a prosecuting attorney .